jkc1996/frogger_game/README.md

 _Two things will terminate your game:_
     - **If your lives become 0 by colliding our Enemy.**
     - **Or you couldn't score 2500 points in given time.**
-8. After winning, loosing or between the game, if you want you can start the new game by pressing **New Game** Button.
+8. After winning, loosing or between the game, if you want you can start the new game by pressing **Start New Game** Button.

 _The road is not simple & target is not easy, So Do your best to achieve target and do not let our enemy step you!
 All the Best !!_